Biden's Low-Key Campaign Style Worries Some Democrats

 “Did you see he did a lid this morning again?”
 Trump said of Biden during a rally Thursday night at an airport hangar in Jacksonville, Florida.
 “A lid is when you put out word you’re not going to be campaigning today.
 So he does a lid all the time. ...
 I’m in Texas.
 I’m in Ohio.
 I’m in North Carolina, South Carolina.
 I’m in Michigan.
 I’m all over the place.”

-Biden’s aides counter that they see evidence in public and private polling that the virus remains top of mind for most voters, and that they have a compelling case to make that much of the crisis is Trump’s fault.
-They also say their focus on small, high-impact events gets results.
+Trump was attempting to back up that pledge with a flurry of Friday campaigning, starting with a rally for Latino supporters at his golf club in Doral, Florida where he spent the night after the Jacksonville event.
+Trump also was attending a Black economic empowerment event in Atlanta, then flying back to Washington for a roundtable at Trump International Hotel.
+Instead of returning to the nearby White House, he then was heading to Newport News, Virginia, for an evening speech.

-Still, the cautious approach isn't shared by Biden’s wife, Jill, who has already ventured as far away as Maine and spent Thursday making four stops in Virginia.
+Biden so far hasn't spent the night anywhere while campaigning, flying back to Delaware to sleep at home every night.
+The cautious approach isn't shared by Biden’s wife, Jill, who was in Washington with her husband on Friday morning but then flew to Maine, after making four campaign stops in Virginia the previous day.
 She's going to Iowa, another state her husband has yet to visit in recent months, on Saturday.

 Hillary Scholten, a Democrat seeking an open House seat in Michigan, spent a morning last week touring a food bank in Grand Rapids, the state's second-largest city, with Jill Biden.
 She's aware that Joe Biden may not follow suit.